ansible/ansible/docsite/rst/gettingstarted.rst

     $ ssh-agent bash
     $ ssh-add ~/.ssh/id_rsa

-(Depending on your setup, you may wish to ansible's --private-key-file option to specify a pem file instead)
+(Depending on your setup, you may wish to ansible's --private-key option to specify a pem file instead)

 Now ping all your nodes: